Charles Henry Galloway: Early life

 Galloway was born in St. Louis, Missouri on December 21, 1871, to William and Phoebe Galloway; he was the youngest of six children and their fourth son.
 Galloway's father was born in Ceres, a small village in the Kingdom of Fife, Scotland.
 Around 1850, William immigrated to the United States, settling in Keokuk, Iowa.
 There, he met Phoebe Lidbury, an English immigrant, and the two were married in 1858.
 They soon moved to St. Louis after William went bankrupt as a result of granting too much credit.
 It was likely at the suggestion of William's adopted brother Thomas, who was a partner in the stone yard of Vietch & Galloway.
-William found work in St. Louis as a dry goods salesman, and existing ledgers suggest that his business was fairly successful—as well as the fact that he was able to hire a black worker with his own living quarters to help with chores.
+William found work in St. Louis as a dry goods salesman.

 Throughout his childhood, Galloway and his family lived in their house on Goode Avenue.
 William eventually sold the house to Annie Malone, the African-American businesswoman and philanthropist, who founded an orphanage there; after Malone died, the street was renamed Annie Malone Drive.

 As a boy, Galloway attended public school before he was enrolled at the Smith Academy—a private boys' school affiliated with Washington University.
 His musical training began at a very young age.
-One of his earliest instructors was William Robyn (the German-American organist, conductor, composer, and father of Alfred G. Robyn) who Gerald Bordman regards as “one of the most distinguished pioneers of serious music in the American West.”
+One of his earliest instructors was William Robyn (the organist, conductor and father of Alfred G. Robyn) who Gerald Bordman regards as “one of the most distinguished pioneers of serious music in the American West.”